speciousstream9/dance-code-of-conduct/README.md

 If you experience or witness a breach of this code of conduct, the following is what you can expect when you notify an organiser.
 If you do not initially want action taken, but later change your mind, do not hesitate to contact an organiser.

 * An organiser will talk you privately in confidence.
 * The organiser will then document the issue.
+(For the purposes of record keeping to insure that repeated offenders are disaplined appropriately)
 * They will then ask you how you would like the situation to be handled.
 * Action will be taken against the individual(s) involved, in line with those listed in the "Breaches" section.